Commencement Info for Graduating Seniors

 Announcements and cap & gown orders

 Commencement announcements are coordinated through our campus bookstore.
 Announcements and your cap and gown are ordered online.
-Cap and gown orders must be completed by April 7.
-You will pay for and pick up orders at the bookstore beginning May 8.
+Cap and gown orders must be completed by April 2.
+You will pay for and pick up orders at the bookstore after May 6.
 The cap and gown total cost is $48.

 Share graduation pictures and messages on social media using #CornellCGrad, and look for the geofilter on Snapchat.

 Senior and Faculty Speaker selection